 The College's Prevent work is intended to deal with all kinds of terrorist threats to the UK.
-Threats to safety and security originate from a range of extremist groups.

-Extremist groups pose a continued threat to our safety and security.
+Threats to safety and security originate from a range of extremist groups that may pose a threat to our safety and security.